 Nowadays, the internet is full of interesting blogs, podcasts, videos, newsletters, tweets, ebooks, and documents.
 Managing all of this content can feel overwhelming, and often we find ourselves opening news tabs for all the content we want to go through.
 However, having many open tabs clutter our mental space, making it difficult to focus, thus decreasing our productivity.
 To solve this problem, we explore applications that enable us to create workflows around processing online content streams efficiently, save valuable items for later, and highlight important passages.

 Unlike dynamic documents such as webpages, static documents do not change between the times you visit them.
 For example, electronic publishing produces static documents, such as electronic books and research papers, typically EPUB and PDF file formats.
-Ideally, publishers would publish documents in dynamic-layout (EPUB) because they adapt to the device’s display.
-However, many devices lack support for special formattings, such as equations, in dynamic-layout.
+Ideally, publishers would publish documents in a dynamic layout (EPUB) because they adapt to the device’s display.
+However, many devices lack support for special formattings, such as equations, in dynamic layout.
 Hence, many publishers opt for fixed-layout (PDF), especially in scientific publishing.
-Because devices can adapt fixed-layout documents to device displays, they should create separate print and device friendly versions of the document and publish the source documents.
+Because devices can adapt fixed-layout documents to device displays, they should create separate print and device-friendly versions of the document and publish the source documents.